MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-metallb.md

 ## Verify the control plane is reachable

 When you deploy an AKS cluster with no load balancer, you still need to make sure that the Kubernetes API server is reachable.
-Since [kube-vip](https://kube-vip.io/) is automatically deployed to handle requests to the API server, you can still perform cluster operations immediately.
+Since [kube-vip](https://kube-vip.io/) is automatically deployed to handle requests to the API server, you can still immediately perform cluster operations.

-1. Make sure you have configured your local `kubectl` environment to point to your AKS on Azure Stack HCI cluster.
+1. Configure your local `kubectl` environment to point to your AKS on Azure Stack HCI cluster.
 You can use the [Get-AksHciCredential](./reference/ps/get-akshcicredential.md) PowerShell command to access your cluster using `kubectl`.

 2. Run `kubectl get nodes` and verify that you get a response from the API server.